awarelabshq/guards/README.md

 By simply annotating key functions with `@Guarded` annotation (and specifying the assumptions as conditions), you can quickly identify when those assumptions are broken at their earliest (and at finer granularities).
 Aware Guards UI shows the status of the guards for a given resource, providing a quick map of where improvements can be made in your stack.

+## How It Works

+Prerequisites:
+1. The system needs to be instrumented with [OpenTelemetry](https://opentelemetry.io/).
+2. Exporting telemetry data to [Aware Labs](https://awarelabs.io) (Refer [here](https://awarelabs.io/blog/getting-started) to get started with Aware Labs).

+When a function is annotated with `@Guarded` annotation, it causes an aspect to be run (implemented in a language specific manner) which creates a Span in the current Trace for the annotated function.
+The Aspect then attaches guard metadata extracted from the annotation arguments (such as severity, condition etc.) as attributes of the created Span.
+These attributes are then consumed by [Aware Platform](https://awarelabs.io) to create Guards which can be evaluated against a specific release version of a given resource binary (eg: Evaluate all guards in `frontend` service for release version `2024.01.10.1`).
+You can call Aware Data API from your CI / CD pipeline to get guard evaluation results (for halting pushes on FATAL guard failures).
+Aware Web UI shows the status of all active guards and their evaluations - which serves as a map of "where to improve your stack".